 Rich Messaging Endpoints

-In the topic About Service Bus EAI and EDI Labs, we saw that one of the core requirements from Service Bus EAI and EDI Labs is to bridge the message and transport protocol mismatch between two disparate systems.
-In cloud parlance, we should think of each system on the cloud as an endpoint on the Service Bus.
-A message exchange between these two endpoints (which are either extensions of on-premises applications or representing an application running on the cloud) happens through Service Bus.
-Service Bus being a purely relay service, just passes on the message originating from one endpoint to another.
-However, given that the two systems are disparate and probably follow different messaging format and protocols, it becomes imperative that the Service Bus provides rich processing capabilities between the two endpoints.
+In the topic About Windows Azure BizTalk Services, we saw that one of the core requirements from BizTalk Services is to bridge the message and transport protocol mismatch between two disparate systems.
+In cloud parlance, we should think of each system on the cloud as an endpoint on Windows Azure.
+Rich messaging endpoints enable message exchange between these disparate applications (which are either extensions of on-premises applications or representing an application running on the cloud).
+However, given that the two systems are disparate and probably follow different messaging format and protocols, it becomes imperative that Windows Azure provides rich processing capabilities between the two endpoints.
 The processing capabilities could include the following:

 The ability to connect systems following different transport protocols

 The ability to validate the message originating from the source endpoint against a standard schema

 The ability to transform the message as required by destination endpoints

 The ability to enrich the message by adding properties to the message context.
 The properties can then be used to route the message to a destination or an intermediary endpoint.

 All these capabilities are made available through rich messaging endpoints available as part of BizTalk Services.
 The following diagram depicts how rich messaging endpoints bridge mismatches between systems and applications.

 To sum it up, BizTalk Services offers four major components (connectivity, validation, enrichment, transformation) that can be stitched together to provide rich messaging endpoints.